Tiledesk/.github/profile/README.md

 Tiledesk helps you:
 - **Automate workflows**: From customer service to lead generation and internal processes.
 - **Information retrival**: With our native RAG (aka Knowledge Base) we offer a great solution based on [Qdrant](https://qdrant.tech/) vector store and multiple LLMs to build Responders for your product documents, Shopping assistants, Replying on your website contents and more.
-Our RAG supports semantic and keyword based search ([Hybrid search](https://tiledesk.com/blog/tiledesk-hybrid-search-rag-architecture/)), re-ranking, multiple-LLMs and more with an accessible UI/UX
+Our RAG supports semantic and keyword based search ([Hybrid search](https://tiledesk.com/blog/tiledesk-hybrid-search-rag-architecture/)), re-ranking, multiple-LLMs and more with an accessible UI/UX.
+And [developer APIs](https://developer.tiledesk.com/apis/rest-api/knowledge-bases).
 - **Keep control**: Self-host and tailor the solution to fit your exact requirements with our fully scalable _multi-tenant_ architecture.

 Our platform has already been trusted by a **top NYSE-listed CPaaS provider** to enhance its product portfolio and by a **leading UC provider** to reduce development costs by 30% while improving upselling by 20%.
 These partnerships underscore Tiledesk’s ability to drive efficiency and deliver exceptional results.